zahidmak/server-push/README.md

 server-push
 ===========
 There has always been problem for pushing data from server side to client side.
-Here is the solution using web sockets.
+Here is the solution using HTML 5 web sockets and python.
 This is plug and play kind of websocket server which can push data to the client side(vice-versa).
-Prerequisite: tornado webserver install using following command in the cmd pip install tornado OR easy_install tornado
+Prerequisite: python tornado webserver.
+Install using following command in the cmd prompt pip install tornado OR easy_install tornado

 For detail see server-push.pdf